Taking HSK 6 Test – Real Experience and Tips

-HSK is the official Chinese language test organized by Hanban, a part of the Chinese Education Ministry.
+HSK is the official Chinese language test organized by CLEC (formerly known as Hanban), a part of the Chinese Education Ministry.
 The test consists of 6 levels in terms of ability, with level 6 being the highest.
-For many learners, obtaining the HSK6 certificate is an ultimate dream, as it proves their full proficiency in the Chinese language.
+For many learners, obtaining the HSK 6 certificate is an ultimate dream, as it proves their full proficiency in the Chinese language.

-Now, what is it like to take the HSK6 test?
-And what does it take to pass the HSK6 test?
+Now, you may be wondering: what’s the experience like of taking the HSK 6 test?
+And what does it take to pass the HSK 6 test?

-To shed light on these questions, we at ImproveMandarin invited a number of international students who have taken the HSK6 before to talk about how they conquered the test and share their test taking tips.
-We hope you’ll benefit from their knowledge of the test format, and experience to help you get a higher score on the HSK6!
+To shed light on these questions, we at ImproveMandarin invited several international students who’ve recently taken the HSK 6 test to talk about how they conquered the test and share their test-taking tips and thoughts afterwards.
+We hope you’ll benefit from their knowledge of the test structure, and experience to help you get a higher score on the HSK 6!

 (The interview was originally conducted in Chinese and translated to English)

-I took the computer-based HSK6 test back in Seoul, Korea in 2019.
-I had studied Chinese for 2.5 years before I took the test.
+I took the computer-based HSK 6 test back in Seoul, Korea in 2019.
+I had been studying Chinese for 2.5 years by the time I took the test.
 My total score is 270.

 First, listening.
 All the conversations in the listening section are only played once in the test so you really need to focus.
 I find it easy to understand the conversations but hard to remember all the details in a short time.
 When I was doing the mock tests on paper, I could scan all the answer options ahead of time in the same section, and I could underline the key information contained in the answers with a pen.
 This way, I only needed to focus on the keywords and sentences when the audio was playing, and that made listening easier.

-However, it’s not possible to do the same with the computer-based test.
-There is a timer set for every question, meaning you won’t be able to look at the answer options for the second or third question unless you finish the first question really quickly and still have time left.
+However, it’s not possible to do so with the computer-based test.
+There is a timer set for every question, meaning you won’t be able to look at the answer options for the second or third question unless you finish the first question quickly and still have time left.